mzazon/awesome-cloud-projects/aws/optimizing-storage-with-s3-analytics/optimizing-storage-with-s3-analytics.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of S3 storage classes and lifecycle policies
 4. Existing S3 bucket with objects to analyze (or sample data will be created)
-5. Estimated cost: $5-15 per month for small datasets (S3 inventory $0.0025 per million objects, Athena $5 per TB scanned, QuickSight $9 per user)
+5. Estimated cost: $5-20 per month for small datasets (S3 inventory $0.0025 per million objects, Athena $5 per TB scanned, QuickSight $9 per user, Lambda minimal cost for low-frequency execution)

 > **Note**: S3 Inventory reports are generated daily or weekly and may take up to 48 hours for the first report to appear.